-The Fashion Marketing associate degree program at Madison College is a great choice if you have creative flair and an interest in the fashion business.
-You will have the opportunity to learn technical design, social media marketing and retailing.
+The Fashion Marketing associate degree program at Madison College is a great choice if you have creative flair and an interest in the fashion and retail businesses.
+You will have the opportunity to learn various aspects of the fashion industry including technical design, social media marketing and retailing.

 In Madison College's Fashion Marketing program you will:

 - Develop and promote fashion products and services.

 - Apply marketing principles to various real-world businesses.